Michael Moorcock: Sharing fictional universes with others

 In 1995–96, Moorcock wrote a script for a computer game/film/novel by Origin Systems.
 When Electronic Arts bought Origins, the game was cancelled, but Moorcock's 40,000-word treatment was fleshed out by Storm Constantine, resulting in the novel Silverheart.
 The story is set in Karadur-Shriltasi, a city at the heart of the Multiverse.
 A second novel, Dragonskin, was in preparation, with Constantine as the main writer, but she died in January 2021, after a long illness.
 Moorcock abandoned a memoir about his friends Mervyn Peake and Maeve Gilmore because he felt it was too personal.

 He wrote prose and verse for The Sunday Books first publication in French to accompany a set of unpublished Peake drawings.
 His book The Metatemporal Detective was published in 2007.
 His most recent book published first in French is Kaboul, in 2018.

 In November 2009, Moorcock announced that he would be writing a Doctor Who novel for BBC Books in 2010, one of the few occasions when he has written stories set in other people's "shared universes".
 The novel The Coming of the Terraphiles was released in October 2010.
 The story merges Doctor Who with many of Moorcock's characters from the multiverse, notably Captain Cornelius and his pirates.
 In 2016 Moorcock published the first novel in what he terms a literary experiment blending memoir and fantasy, The Whispering Swarm.
 In 2018, he announced his completion of the second volume The Woods of Arcady.
-In 2020, he said he was completing the final Elric novel The Citadel of Lost Dragons ready for Elric's 60th anniversary in 2021.
+In 2020, he said he was completing the final Elric novel The Citadel of Forgotten Myths ready for Elric's 60th anniversary in 2021.
 Moorcock's Jerry Cornelius novella Pegging the President was launched in 2018 at Shakespeare and Co, Paris, where he discussed his work with Hari Kunzru and reaffirmed his commitment to literary experiment.